 - They can link dates where several Groups are registered together: 900 numbers in 1921, 1990 numbers for new groups and 4700 numbers for troops becoming groups in 1928.

-- A change in number can flag a change in registration, even when no other information is available
+- A change in number can flag a change in registration, even when no other information is available.

-- The retention of a number may indicate that no change in registration has occurred as with the 28th and 29th Cambridge
+- The retention of a number may indicate that no change in registration has occurred as with the 28th and 29th Cambridge.

 Some changes of IHQ number do not indicate a significant change in the Group.
 Numbers changed when Troops and Packs became Groups but internal arrangements were probably not affected.
 These may be seen to be purely administrative changes.